Sutherland Shire Libraries

 Sutherland Shire Libraries is an Australian public library system which serves the Sutherland Shire, in Sydney, New South Wales.
 It was officially established in 1953.
 As of June 2016, the library had 76,389 registered members, and a collection of 367,049 items.
 There are eight branches in the system, named after the suburbs in which they are located.

 Branches

-There are eight branches in the Sutherland Shire Libraries system, named after the suburbs in which they are located.
+There are nine branches in the Sutherland Shire Libraries system, named after the suburbs in which they are located.